mholling/dnt900/README.md

     $ cat /sys/devices/virtual/dnt900/ttyAMA0/announce
     0xA3005F160001

 The `announce` attribute is pollable, allowing it to be monitored by your application for new announcements as they occur.
-(This is in addition to the YAML-formatted output on the original tty device, described previously.)

 Receiving I/O Reports
 =====================